-Prerequisite(s): RESP or CARD program acceptance
+Prerequisite(s): Program acceptance (RESP or CARD) Corequisite(s): none

-RESP-120 Cardiopulmonary-Renal Anatomy & Physiology CREDITS:
+RESP 120 Cardiopulmonary-Renal A&P 3 cr.

 This course is designed to be an in-depth study of the structure and function of the cardiovascular, pulmonary and renal systems.
 Emphasis will be placed upon the clinical aspects of systemic function and clinical measurement of that function.